Australian Childhood Immunisation Register for health professionals

 The available immunisation exemptions are:

-- Natural immunity to a disease – you can send a letter to the ACIR on your letterhead outlining that you believe the child does not require a vaccine because they have a natural immunity to the disease.
-The ACIR can only accept this notification from general practitioners
+- natural immunity to a disease: in your professional opinion, the child or young individual does not require a vaccine because they have a natural immunity to the disease

-Children who are younger than 7 years and enrolled in Medicare are automatically included on the ACIR.
-Children who are not eligible to enrol in Medicare can be added to the ACIR when details of a vaccination are received from you, as the doctor or immunisation provider.
+All children and young individuals under 20 years of age enrolled in Medicare are automatically included on the ACIR.
+Children and young individuals who are not eligible to enrol in Medicare can be added to the ACIR when details of a vaccination are received from you, as the vaccination provider.

 To ensure the accuracy of our data, it is important to remind parents to notify Medicare of any change to their address.

-If you are a general practitioner, you are automatically recognised as an immunisation provider and are authorised to send or receive immunisation data from the ACIR.
-When sending information to the ACIR, supply your Medicare provider number for the location where the vaccination is performed.
+If you are a general practitioner, you are automatically recognised as a vaccination provider and are authorised to send or receive immunisation data from the ACIR.
+When sending information to the ACIR, supply your Medicare provider number for the location where the vaccination is given.

-If you are not a general practitioner, you may still be recognised as an immunisation provider.
-You need to complete the ACIR Application to Register as an Immunisation Provider form (IM004) and send it to your state or territory health department for approval.
-When ACIR receives the approved form, a unique ACIR registration number is allocated to identify you as an immunisation provider.
+If you are not a general practitioner, you may still be recognised as a vaccination provider.
+You need to complete the ACIR Application to Register as a Vaccination Provider form (IM004) and send it to your state or territory health department for approval.
+When ACIR receives the approved form, a unique ACIR registration number is allocated to identify you as a vaccination provider.

 You will receive a letter detailing your ACIR registration number.
 Use this number when you send immunisation details to the ACIR.

-The accuracy of the Immunisation Register depends on how quickly we receive the correct information from immunisation providers.
+The accuracy of the ACIR depends on how quickly we receive the correct information from vaccination providers.
 We request you submit information to the ACIR at least on a weekly basis.

-Delays in submitting data can result in incomplete Immunisation History Statements being sent to parents, and the loss of a family's eligibility for the Child Care Benefit and Family Tax Benefit Part A Supplement payments.
+Delays in submitting data can result in incomplete Immunisation History Statements being sent to parents, and the loss of a family's eligibility for Child Care Benefit, Child Care Rebate or Family Tax Benefit Part A supplement.

 If the child is not enrolled in Medicare, supply the child's full name, date of birth, gender and address so that an accurate record can be created on the ACIR.